SparrowOchon/searxng-docker/README.md

 # searxng-docker

-Create a new SearXNG instance in five minutes using Docker
+Create a new SearXNG instance in five minutes using Docker.
+This has been tweaked for use in local Lan settings for Code.

 ## What is included?